David Charles Anderson

 (1880-1971?)
 (1882-1957?)
 (1886-1962) (1888-1946) (1889-1890)

 1878 but at various times across the record his details are inconsistent.
-When he married in 1879, his age was given as 34 yet we know he was actually 40.
-His death records say he had lived in NZ for six years but we know that, by 1890, he had been a resident for 12-13 years.
+When he married in 1879, his age was given as 34 yet we know he was actually 40, around 18 years older than his bride.
+His 1890 death records say he had lived in NZ for six years but we know that, by then, he had been resident for 12-13 years.
 His name is also variously David Charles, D Charles, Charles and Charles David.
 His age on his death certificate is given as 44 but in the cemetery records as 50, which is about right.
 There is a family story that he committed suicide but I have not found evidence for that.
-The coroner’s jury verdict was that he was “found drowned” in Otago Harbour, near St Leonard’s/Burkes.
-The news reports (e.g., left) offer no other explanation of his death.
-Rebecca was left grieving for both her husband and her infant son, who had died three months before his father, to raise four boys alone.
+The coroner’s jury verdict was that he was “found drowned” in Otago Harbour, near St Leonard’s/Burkes, on 7 June 1890.
+The news reports offer no further explanation of his death.
+Rebecca was left, grieving for both her husband and her infant son who had died three months before his father, to raise four boys alone.

 D Charles is an elusive character.
 Of greatest importance as a direct ancestor, his story has drama and tragedy but little to link the events

 we do know about.
-As with the rest of the family, he was a hard worker always in pursuit of opportunity, but he

-seemed to be the least business-minded - or maybe the biggest risk-taker with a penchant for losing.
+He is absent from the UK’s 1861 census, from immigration records, and from Dunedin’s voter and census lists.
 Although based in Yorkshire, he was with his father in Broughty Ferry in 1875 when the latter died.
-Presumably he and the rest of the family gave support to their mother, Martha, at that time yet within a couple of years he and two of his brothers were on the other side of the world.
+It looks as though his mother’s death in 1877 loosened family ties sufficiently for him and brother William to head to the other side of the world.
+As with the rest of the family, he was a hard worker always in pursuit of opportunity.
 According to the various newspaper items around his death, he was well-known in Dunedin (in a good way) so must have been an amiable, honest chap.
-Poor Rebecca, poor WD, to be without their husband and father so early on.
+Poor Rebecca, poor Fin, Stan, WD, and Les to be without their husband and father so early on.

 10 June 1890